 In 1983, the Committee on Aviation Environmental Protection (CAEP) is established.
 Its mission is to develop and maintain the international standards for aircraft noise, aeroplane CO2 emissions, fuel venting and aircraft engine emissions: oxides of nitrogen (NOx), unburned hydrocarbons (HC), carbon monoxide (CO), smoke and non-volatile particulate matter (nvPM).
 For the 8th meeting in 2008 (CAEP/8) the first proposal to account for PM in ICAO regulation is submitted.
 The 9th meeting, CAEP/9 endorsed the planification of a working group on a nvPM certification for turbofan engine’s emissions of rated thrust>26.7kN.

 Finally it is in 2016, with the 10th meeting CAEP/10, that the nvPM certification is ratified (ICAO, 2017).
 This new certification has been established after statistical studies on the relationship between the SN certification and nvPM maximum concentration.
 Thus, nvPM certification does not introduce more stringency as it merely is an equivalent of the actual SN certification in term of nvPM emissions indices (EIs).
-At the latest the 1st January 2020, manufacturers must report for new engines or in-production engines this following information:
+At the meeting on 1st January 2020, manufacturers were required to report the following for new engines or in-production engines:

-Now latest CAEP meeting, CAEP/11 in 2019, announced the end of the SN standard applicability the 1st January 2023 (except for small engines with rated Thrust<27.6kN) and introduces new stringencies for nvPM emissions.
+At the CAEP/11 meeting in 2019, it was announced that the SN standard applicability would end on the 1st January 2023 (except for small engines with rated Thrust<27.6kN) and new stringencies for nvPM emissions would be introduced.
 The data available from the CAEP/10 standard allowed the definition of an LTO-based nvPM mass and number metric system.
-The new standard will apply to new type and in-production engines with rated thrust greater than 26.7kN from 1st January 2023 and introduces a new stringency with respect of the previous standard.
+The new standard will apply to new type and in-production engines with rated thrust greater than 26.7kN from 1st January 2023 and will introduce a new stringency with respect to the previous standard.
 There are 2 different limits for in-production and new engines types.
 The limits in this case are not on the concentration but on the Mass & number emissions with respect of the rated thrust .